BICS (company): BICS' coverage

-BICS owns and operates a high capacity MPLS enabled global network based on a wholly owned and operated 100Gbit/s capable DWDM network in the Netherlands, France, Germany, Italy, Switzerland, Luxembourg, UK and Belgium augmented with leased capacity and submarine cable assets to serve the global footprint.
+BICS owns and operates a high capacity MPLS enabled global network based on a wholly owned and operated 100 Gbit/s capable DWDM network in the Netherlands, France, Germany, Italy, Switzerland, Luxembourg, UK and Belgium augmented with leased capacity and submarine cable assets to serve the global footprint.

 BICS' international network includes over 700 direct connections in 180+ countries, capacity on 75 submarine cables (including the TAT-14, SMW3, FLAG, Yellow/AC-2 and SAT-3/WASC) with 200 landing points, participation in the Intelsat and Eutelsat satellite systems, and over 300 bilateral agreements with other operators.
 To secure capacity between Europe and Asia for future requirements.

 To add physical redundancy, in 2008 BICS invested in the EIG (Europe India Gateway) cable system through their partner Omantel.
 BICS fully own Teleport in La Ciotat with a large allowed Leased Spectrum (76°5E to 31°5W).

 For mobile data, BICS operates its own signalling, SMS, MMS and GRX platforms, which connect up to 400 mobile networks across the globe.
 Peering connections have been established with over 30 hubbing providers to extend the company reach to the overall mobile community.

 Products and technologies

 BICS routes voice and data communications across the different networks on an international scale.
 The voice and mobile data products and services are part of the Mosaic product portfolio.
 The company is evangelist of developments in new telecommunication technologies as 4G, IP, Wi-Fi, etc. In the first half of 2013 BICS announced the performance of the first intercontinental 4G roaming connection over its IPX platform, between Europe and Asia.
 BICS historically started off as a voice-only provider, but began to diversify its offering with mobile oriented solutions in the early years 2000.

 In 2019, BICS launched the first 5G intercontinental roaming service and enabled Europe's first 5G roaming service.

-In 2022, BICS launched it's Communications Platform-as-a-Service (CPaaS) Platform.
+In 2022, BICS launched its Communications Platform-as-a-Service (CPaaS) Platform.